 Mary, Chris, and Mark attended the meeting with the boss.

 The three of them—Mary, Chris, and Mark—attended the meeting with the boss.

 17. Incomplete comparisons

-This error occurs when you make a comparison, but it is not clear to what you are comparing.
+This error occurs when you make a comparison in your sentence structure, but it is not clear what you are comparing.

 Montreal is much colder.
 (Incorrect)

 Montreal is much colder than Toronto.
 (Correct)

 My brother is a lot older than me.
 (Correct)

 18. Sentence sprawl